 -Putting a lit flare in the tunnel, and blowing the smoke in with a leaf blower

-Most of these seem absolutely cartoonish and are always included in a story about somebody's crazy uncle with the farm.
-They just might be crazy enough to work, though
+Most of these seem absolutely cartoonish and are always included in a story about somebody's crazy uncle with a farm.
+They just might be crazy enough to work, though.

 Some of these methods such as blowing smoke in will cause the gopher to exit the tunnels, whereby they may be dispatched upon surfacing.